At Collegis Education, data is in our DNA. It’s the foundation of everything we do.

 What marketing sources are driving leads, apps and starts?
-By understanding marketing sources, colleges and universities can start to understand what efforts are driving interest in the college.
+By understanding marketing sources, your team can begin to understand what efforts are driving interest in the college.

 Dashboard 4: Geography

 Which areas of the state, region and country is interest coming from?
-Often, prospective student interest can come from pockets around campus.
-By understanding where interest is coming from, marketing teams can move resources to strategically pinpointed target areas.
+Often, prospective student interest can come from pockets around the campus location.
+By understanding where interest is coming from, marketing teams can redistribute resources to strategically identified target areas.

 How do yield rates differ based on distance from campus?
-By grouping interest, applications, etc., by distance, universities can start to understand how yield rates change based on how far prospects are from campus.
-This can help your marketing team ensure that marketing dollars are allocated to the areas with high potential.
+By grouping things like interest or applications by distance, you’ll start to understand how yield rates change based on how far prospects are from campus.
+This can help your marketing team ensure that marketing dollars are allocated to the areas with highest potential.

 What is your yield rate by marketing channel?
 Marketing channels can generate a wide range of results.
-Some channels deliver higher-quality inquiries, others deliver higher quantities.
-By looking at yield rate by channel, colleges can adjust their marketing investments to maximize their return.
+Some channels deliver higher-quality inquiries while others deliver higher quantities.
+By looking at yield rate by channel, you can adjust your marketing investments to maximize the return.

 How long is it taking your admissions reps to contact prospective students?
-By measuring this variable, colleges can assess the relationship of response time to application volume, acceptance rate and likelihood of enrollment.
-We’ve found that this metric is often overlooked, yet it’s been a critical indicator for us and our partner colleges.
+By measuring this variable, admissions leaders can assess the relationship of response time to application volume, acceptance rate and likelihood of enrollment.
+In our experience, this metric is often overlooked, but it’s been a critical indicator for us and our partner institutions.

 Do you know which of your admissions representatives are driving starts?
 This can help you ensure that your top performers are free to focus on inquiries rather than paperwork.
 Alternatively, it can help you identify which admissions reps your staff should look to learn from.

 How are different campuses performing relative to each other?
 Typically, each college, school and program will have different yield rates.
-By comparing them, colleges are able to help prioritize resources across campuses and identify opportunities to grow enrollment.
+By comparing them, you’re able to help prioritize resources across campuses and identify opportunities to grow enrollment.

 Dashboard 10: Performance against goal